Evie (song): Reception

 The song was released in April 1974.
 The single version was divided across the A and B sides and peaked nationally during July.
 It remained in the charts for 26 weeks, the biggest Australian single of the year and the only pop song over six minutes to reach No 1.
+In 2025, the song ranked 96 on the Triple J Hottest 100 of Australian Songs.

-Famous performances
+Performances

 In June 1974, Stevie Wright performed the song at Sydney Opera House in front of 2,500 people, with over 10,000 having been turned away.
 For this performance Wright's band included Harry Vanda, George Young and Malcolm Young.
-This was the first time that Stevie, George and Harry had appeared together after the breakup of the Easybeats five years previously.
+This was the first time that Wright, Vanda and George Young had appeared together after the breakup of the Easybeats five years previously.

 On 4 November 1979, Wright took part in the "Concert of the Decade".
 He performed the song on the steps of the Opera House in front of 100,000 people.

 Wright also performed the song during the 2002 Long Way to the Top tour.